-Deakin's Faculty of Health will prepare you to explore the largest and fastest-growing employment industry in Australia, with employment in the health care and social assistance sector projected to grow by 15.8% by 2026.
+Deakin's Faculty of Health will prepare you to explore the largest and fastest-growing employment industry in Australia, with employment in the health care and social assistance sector projected to grow by over half a million jobs (25%) by 2023.
 We inspire students to reach their potential, provide personal, dynamic learning experiences and conduct world-class research.